 The term "cancer" is used when the malignant growth arises from a group of abnormally dividing cells in your body.
 In this case, the abnormal cells arise from the lining of your stomach.
-It is called gastric carcinoma by doctors and health care professionals, gastric meaning "stomach" and carcinoma (pronounced car-sin-oma) carcino being the greek word for the karkinos crab (because these malignancies look like crabs as they spread) and oma meaning tumour or growth.
+It is called gastric adenocarcinoma by doctors and health care professionals, gastric meaning "stomach" and carcinoma (pronounced car-sin-oma) carcino being the greek word for the karkinos crab (because these malignancies look like crabs as they spread) and oma meaning tumour or growth.

 Stomach cancer is particularly common if you:

 Stomach cancer is diagnosed from the group of symptoms you have and also thorough investigations your doctor will arrange, the most important of these being an endoscopy.
 This is a flexible camera examination where the endoscopist can visualize your tumor by passing a thin camera through your mouth and down the food pipe or esophagus into your stomach.
 They can then take biopsies or pieces of tissue to confirm the diagnosis.

 Other investigations may include: